 Q01 – What is your favourite place you’ve travelled to?

 Tom: That’s a really difficult question.
 I think I’ll choose Tortuguero in Costa Rica.
 It’s a tiny town on a river next to the Caribbean Sea, right in the jungle.
-There are only two ways to get there; by boat or with a small plane.
+There are only two ways to get there; by boat or on a small plane.
 The whole place was really peaceful and we were surrounded by nature 24 hours a day.
 It was probably one of the most remote places we ever visited.

 Sarah: I can agree with that.
 But we do also really love where we are right now, which is Chiang Mai, Thailand!
 We had heard a lot about how it is a hub for digital nomads.
 We had planned to spend 8 weeks here and were a little bit nervous in case we didn’t like it, but we absolutely love it.
 As well as great weather and great food, it has dozens of coffee shops and co-working places so we have all the time and space we need to work on our blog.
 Plus the accommodation is really cheap, and there are loads of things to do here!